Songhwa-Rossana/musical-eureka/README.md

 # musical-eureka
-Machine Learning projects I've doen by following Siddhardhan(a channel on YouTube)
+Machine Learning projects I've done by following Siddhardhan(a channel on YouTube)